osu-itis/Azure-AppService-GenerateTeams/SetExemptStatus/README.md

-# Timed Group Check
+# SetExemptStatus

 ## About

-- Gathers all Teams in our organization and adds information about them into an Azure table, this is used for managing and tracking our Teams.
+- This function is used to enable or disable the exception status for a team

 ## Requirements